SebKuzminsky/MazakVQC1540/Bøn-README.md

 Release all E-stop buttons (1 by operator console, 1 by tool magazine access door, 1 optional on "handy controller").

+Then, using "halcmd -kf":

-Power on MAR relay ("power-on" net).
+Power on MAR relay ("sets power-on 1").

-Power on the hydraulic pump ("hydraulic-lube-pump-on" net).
+Power on the hydraulic pump ("sets hydraulic-lube-pump-on 1").

-Activate the tool magazine main solenoid ("magazine-run" net).
+Activate the tool magazine main solenoid ("sets magazine-run 1").

-'sets servo-on-1': (Note: this name follows Mazak's servo numbering scheme which starts at 1.)
+'sets servo-on-1 1': (Note: this name follows Mazak's servo numbering scheme which starts at 1.)
 This net does a couple of things:

     * Enable pwmgen.00.
 This does two things: